rebazp/P3Quizgame/README.md

 ## Deployment

-This project was deployes using the Code Institute's mock terminal for Heroku.
+This project was deployed using the Code Institute mock terminal for Heroku.
 - Steps for deployment
     - Fork or clone this repository
     - Create a new Heroku app